- 600g strong white bread flour

 - 1 tsp water

 When I bought my bread maker this wasn’t a recipe that I had in mind but I’m very happy I discovered it.
-The bread maker does all the hard work, making a soft dough that turns into a delicious cluster of cinnamon rolls.
+Rachel Allen teamed up with Panasonic to create a recipe where the bread maker does all the hard work, making a soft dough that turns into a delicious cluster of cinnamon rolls.

 The finished recipe is pretty huge but it keeps for a few days and the rolls can easily be pulled apart and frozen.

-I’m looking forward to trying a savoury version of this in the future with pesto, sun-dried tomatoes and mozzarella, or sourdough cheddar and Marmite.
+I’m looking forward to trying a savoury version of this in the future with pesto, sun-dried tomatoes and mozzarella (update: I made it!) or sourdough cheddar and Marmite.

 Note: The 23cm tin that I cook this in is a springform tin so I wrap the outside in tin foil and put a baking tray on the bottom shelf of the oven as the butter has been known to melt and leak through the tin while baking.